ashish0kumar/tint/README.md

     - Commit your new theme file and the changes to `themes/registry.go`
     - Open a Pull Request, explaining your new theme.

+## Contributing

+Contributions are always welcome!
+If you have ideas, bug reports, or want to submit code, please feel free to open an issue or a pull request.

 ## Acknowledgments

 This project has been inspired by the work of others in the open-source community: